What Is a Refugee?

 3.What may be the purpose of this poster?

-Show the students the posters with text.
-Based on what they have seen and read on the posters, the students should discuss the potential implications of being a refugee.
-Before the class session ends, have students come up with a definition for what they think a refugee is.
+Show the posters with text.
+Based on what they have seen and read on the posters, they discuss the potential implications of being a refugee.
+Define refugee together.

-To clarify an understanding of the nonprofit sector, distribute Handout Four:"The Four Economic Sectors."
-Read together and clarify distinctions through discussion.
-Ask students to cite some examples of the for-profit and nonprofit sectors.
-Explain to the students that for refugees, the USA fo UNHCR nonprofit organization supports the inter-governmental UN Refugee Agency in addressing issues related to refugees.
+To help refugees, the USA fo UNHCR nonprofit organization works with the inter-governmental UN Refugee Agency in addressing issues related to refugees.
 This is an example of how sectors can work together to address an issue.

 Strand PHIL.I Definitions of Philanthropy